joephinderink/SharePortation-Protocol--SPP-/policy/README.md

 The response to a client request must include a valid HTTP status code defined in the [IANA HTTP Status Code Registry][iana].

-See the [Responses section][responses] for information on valid MDS response codes and the [Error Messages section][error-messages] for information on formatting error messages.
+See the [Responses section][responses] for information on valid  SPP response codes and the [Error Messages section][error-messages] for information on formatting error messages.

 ### Authorization